Chelsea extend lead but champions Leicester lose again

 In an entertaining game at Burnley played amid flurries of sleet and snow, Pedro gave Chelsea an early lead from a pass by Victor Moses but the home side fought back well and equalised midway through the first half with a superb curling free kick by Robbie Brady, making his full debut.

-Burnley, promoted last season, moved up one place to 12th and fully deserved a point for their spirit and quality.
+Burnley, promoted last season, moved up one place to 12th and fully deserved a draw.
 They have earned 29 of their 30 points this season at home.

 They restricted the leaders to only two shots on target, including the goal, which led Chelsea manager Antonio Conte to conclude his team could have done better with their 71 percent possession.

-"We must be disappointed at the point because I think this type of game we could win," Conte said.
+"We must be disappointed with the point because I think this type of game we could win," Conte said.

 "We started very well and created chances to score.
 We could have killed the game but it didn't happen.